BobQuickSaveSmith/Make-It-So-GZDoom-Launcher/extras/brutalpacksetup/README.md

 # 🔥 Brutal Pack Setup (Make-It-So Extras)

-This folder contains pre-configured files and load-order guidance for running **Brutal Pack** with add-ons for *GZDoom*.
+This folder contains pre-configured files and load-order guidance for running **Brutal Pack** with my personally recommended add-ons for *GZDoom*.

 ---